spear-sim/spear/README.md

 ### Precompiled binaries

-See our latest release notes for download links.
+See our [latest release notes](https://github.com/isl-org/spear/releases/tag/v0.2.0) for download links.

 The easiest way to start working with SPEAR is to download a precompiled binary for your platform.
-Our precompiled binaries come pre-packaged with one of our indoor scenes.
+Our precompiled binaries come pre-packaged with the scene pictured above.
 You can start interactively navigating around this scene with the keyboard and mouse simply by running the downloaded binary with no additional arguments.

 ### Working with multiple scenes